 InSkills, with its peer-led approach, became the perfect canvas to paint our vision.
 We envisioned a program that not only imparts theoretical knowledge but also encourages students to actively engage with their peers and learn from each other.
 A program where expert facilitators mentor and guide students, allowing them to take charge of their growth.

 Preparing for Life Beyond Academics

 As parents, we know how essential it is for students to be well-prepared for the real world.
 The fast-paced and dynamic nature of life demands more than just academic qualifications.
 It requires adaptability, problem-solving abilities, and the confidence to lead and collaborate effectively.

 Extending the Impact to Posterity

-Hard skills are teachable and measurable abilities, such as writing, reading, math or the ability to use computer programs.
+A: Hard skills are teachable and measurable abilities, such as writing, reading, maths or the ability to use computer programs.
 By contrast, soft skills are the traits that make you a good employee, such as etiquette, communication and listening, and getting along with other people.

 A: You can learn new soft skills or improve your existing skill set through online classes, leadership training, and mentorship programs.
 You can also build your people skills simply by identifying your growth areas and setting goals to improve.
 For example, if you know you need to learn better listening skills, you can start by listening carefully to what co-workers say and asking for clarification when you need it.